 PROTECTIVE FACTORS — Social support and family connectedness is protective against suicide, while family discord increases the risk of suicide .
 As an example, a study of nationally representative samples found that after controlling for several potential confounding factors, social support was associated with a decreased risk of suicide in the United States (odds ratio 0.7) and in England (odds ratio 0.9) .
 Pregnancy decreases the risk of suicide, as does parenthood , particularly for mothers.
 Religiosity and participating in religious activities is associated with a lower risk of suicide .

-PATIENT EVALUATION — Clinicians worry at times that asking about suicide will initiate suicidal thoughts or actions, but there are no data to support this concern.
+Clinicians may worry that asking about suicide will initiate suicidal thoughts or actions, but there are no data to support this concern.
 By contrast, many patients appreciate the opportunity to discuss suicidal thoughts, and may not verbalize these issues without being prompted.
 Sometimes the only clue to a suicidal patient is the initiation of an office visit.

 The observation that patients who subsequently commit suicide have often recently visited primary care clinicians has been interpreted as reflecting help-seeking behavior.
 However, clinicians may be unaware of their patient's intent.
 As an example, in one study of depressed suicide victims, 59 percent who were treated in a psychiatric setting had communicated their intent compared with only 19 percent cared for in a medical setting .
 While patients may be reluctant to communicate their intent to commit suicide, patients with suicidal ideation will generally tell their clinicians about such thoughts when asked .